 Amount of Hazardous Materials Destroyed or Treated: This alternative does not employ remedial actions to treat soil COCs.

 Degree of Expected Reductions in Toxicity, Mobility or Volume through Treatment: This alternative does not employ remedial actions to treat soil COCs.
-However, the landfill will be capped, and the soil in the APCs outside the landfill will be excavated and consolidated under the cap.
-Therefore, the mobility of the COCs will be reduced within the capped area.
-The toxicity and volume of the soil COCs will be significantly reduced outside the capped area.
-As a result, Alternative 5 is ranked excellent for this criterion.
+However, the landfill will be capped, and the waste and contaminated soil in the APCs and Surface Debris Area outside the landfill will be excavated and consolidated under the cap, disposed off-site or capped in place.
+Therefore, the mobility of the COCs will be reduced within the capped area to a much greater degree than Alternatives 2, 3 and 4.
+The toxicity and volume of the soil COCs will also be significantly reduced outside the capped area.
+As a result, Alternative 5 is ranked high for this criterion.

 Degree to which Treatment is Irreversible: This alternative does not employ remedial actions to treat soil COCs.